unicef/publicgoods-toolkit/community.md

 strategy and planning can and should move to a uniquely detailed view of its needs.

-**KEY RECOMMENDATION**: Communities and ecosystems around open source projects are not all the same.
+**KEY RECOMMENDATION**: Note how communities and ecosystems around open-source projects are not all the same.
 Their differences matter in setting correct expectations around likely project dynamics, health, and sustainability.